brnhaze/SQL_Project/cleaning_data.md

 	FROM information_schema.columns
 	WHERE table_name = 'all_sessions'

+2. b.
+Identifying problems with the schema and observing duplicate and unique values helped decide on PRIMARY and FOREIGN KEYS.

+- PRIMARY and FOREIGN KEYS:
- all_sessions
+ - all_sessions
- - Created column "id" because fullvisitorid and visitorid contained duplicate values
+ - country_currency

- analytics
+ - analytics
- - Created column "id" because fullvisitorid, visitnumber, userid, and visitid contained null values or duplicate values.
+ - intermediate_table

- products
+ - products
- - sku was chosen as the primary key

- sales_by_sku
+ - sales_by_sku
- - productssku was chosen as the primary key
- - FOREIGN KEY productsku referencing sales_report productsku

- sales_report
- - productsku was chosen as a primary key
- - FOREIGN KEY productsku referencing sales_report productsku
+ - sales_report

 ## Data Profiling, Validating, and Cleaning of Queries and Problems:
   (Below, provide the SQL queries you used to clean your data.)